Gina Hadley BSc (Hons), BMBCh, MRCP (2010), MSc (Oxon.), DPhil

 Honorary Clinical Lecturer in Neurology

-Another initiative Dr Hadley is involved in is ‘Looking, Seeing and Understanding Neurology: Developing medical skills in a non-clinical environment’.
-This lecture teaches an approach neurological diseases in a creative way to help consolidate key concepts relevant to core curriculum using artists that both possess and depict neuropathology.
-It also introduces an afternoon session available during every rotation at the Ashmolean Museum in collaboration with Dr Jim Harris.
-The ultimate aim is to dispel myths, confirm beliefs and combat neurophobia through art.
+Another initiative Dr Hadley is involved in is: ‘Looking, Seeing and Understanding Neurology: Developing medical skills in a non-clinical environment’.
+She delivers a lecture teaching an approach neurological diseases in a creative way to help consolidate key concepts relevant to core curriculum using artists that both possess and depict neurological conditions.
+It also introduces a session at the Ashmolean Museum in collaboration with Dr Jim Harris.
+This programme, introduces students to art as a vehicle to learn basic principles of neurology, that is, detailed observation and precise communication via object-based learning.
+Students are presented museum artefacts and asked to describe what they observe.
+The ultimate aim is to dispel myths, confirm beliefs and combat neurophobia.

 2017: American Academy of Neurology Medical Education Research Fellowship

 2016: World Stroke Organisation Brief Clinical Exchange Scholarship – The Calgary Stroke Program, June 2017 to observe the thrombectomy service.

 Hadley G, Beard DJ, Alexopoulou Z, Sutherland BA, Buchan AM.
 Investigation of the novel mTOR inhibitor AZD2014 in neuronal ischemia.
 Neuroscience letters.
 2019 Jul 27;706:223-30.

 Beard DJ, Hadley G, Thurley N, Howells DW, Sutherland BA, Buchan AM.
 The effect of rapamycin treatment on cerebral ischemia: A systematic review and meta-analysis of animal model studies.
 Int J Stroke.
 2019 Feb;14(2):137-145.